"Learning together we can reach for the stars"

 Writing

-Writing is a crucial part of our curriculum.
+Writing is a key part of our curriculum.
 We understand the importance of speaking and listening, language and reading to develop writing skills.
 At Race Leys, we start with quality texts to stimulate our children’s imagination.
+All of our writing units have an audience and purpose so children see writing as meaningful.

 Our Read Write Inc lessons support the children’s developing writing.
-Children are given strategies to learn to spell words (Fred fingers) and also to develop their writing (Build and Hold a sentence).
+Children are given strategies to learn to spell words (Fred fingers) and also to develop their writing (Hold a sentence).
 These lessons also help the children’s growing vocabulary.

 In Key Stage 1, a daily English lesson takes place with emphasis on the teaching elements of ‘transcription (spelling and handwriting) and composition (articulating ideas and structuring them.)
+Every lesson starts with a spelling focus for the week, with a spelling rule, spelling of common exception words and dictation.
 We develop the children’s knowledge and understanding of grammar and they learn how to use language effectively to write for a purpose and to engage the reader, as defined in the National Curriculum for English.
 In Year 2, children learn how to draft, check and edit their own work, focusing on correcting spelling and improving vocabulary.

-Handwriting is an important aspect of writing.
+Handwriting is an important aspect of writing and our children have a regular handwriting lesson.
+We use pencils and paper for handwriting.
+We also teach the children to sit using a good stable posture from which they can develop their handwriting.
 Initially in Reception, children will be taught to form letters as part of their Read Write Inc lessons.
 Provision will also focus on gross and fine motor activities.
 Letters will be taught in the Read Write Inc order and then in formation families.
-In Year 1, the children will recognise all letters so will move onto learning lead in strokes to allow them to join in Year 2.
-Those children who display fluent, joined handwriting in Year 2 will be awarded a ‘Special Pencil Award’ and allowed to use a mechanical pencil.
+In Year 1, the children will learn to form letters in formation families.
+In Year 2, those children who are ready, will learn to join their handwriting.
+We also promote our presentation expectations in all year groups and year 2 children attend a fortnightly Presentation Party as a reward for sustained attainment or effort with presentation.